abrahamoaks/Fetal-Health-Risk-Detection-Web-App/README.md

 ### Actionable Insights
-1. `histogram_median` and `histogram_mode` give nearly identical information, the hospital can track only one of these metrics to save time and resources without sacrificing accuracy in fetal health assessments.
+1. `histogram_median` and `histogram_mode` give nearly identical information, I can track only one of these metrics to save time and resources without sacrificing accuracy in fetal health assessments.

  2. The strong negative relationship between `histogram_mode` and `baseline_value` means that when one goes up and the other goes down, it could indicate important changes in fetal health.
-Doctors could prioritize this pattern as an early warning system.
+I could prioritize this pattern as an early warning system.

 3. Some metrics like `fetal_movement` and `baseline_value` don’t influence each other much.
 This means they measure different aspects of fetal health, so a comprehensive monitoring system should track both for a full picture.

-4. The "histogram" metrics all provide similar insights, so the hospital could reduce the number of metrics it tracks by focusing on just one or two of these.
-This would make data collection quicker, reducing the workload for healthcare staff without losing crucial information.
+4. The "histogram" metrics all provide similar insights, so I could reduce the number of metrics it tracks by focusing on just one or two of these.
+This would make data collection quicker, reducing the workload for healthcare staff without losing important information.

-5. Multiple features provide overlapping information.
-Removing or combining these similar metrics will help doctors make faster, clearer decisions, which is critical in high-stress situations where fetal health is at risk.

 ## Model Building